bucsspring2024/final-project-alpha/README.md

 ## Project Description

-*** I want to create a 2D Game of Life board game where the user moves a character around a board and interacts with random events based on where they land and the amount of money they made will display at the end as the player's score.
+*** I want to create a game similar to Oregon Trail where the player is trying to reach a destination and at certain locations,the player will encounter different options that will impact their progress.
+Some choices can impact future choices and some choices are randomized and based on luck.

 ## GUI Design